yOOs-dz/yOOs-dz/README.md

 - 👋 Hi, I’m @yOOs-dz.
 Architect, Assistant Professor at the Architecture Department- University of Biskra.
 Algeria.
 - 👀 I’m interested in Architectural and urban design methods, data analysis and GIS.
-- :rocket: Work actually on a main project : [bayanyproject.github.io](https://github.com/bayanyproject/bayanyproject.github.io)
+- - 🌱 Graduated from the GitHub program of AllInAfrica.
-- 🌱 Graduated from the GitHub program of AllInAfrica.
+- :rocket: I Work actually on a main project : [bayanyproject.github.io](https://github.com/bayanyproject/bayanyproject.github.io)
 - 💞️ I’m looking to collaborate on GIS, urban design methods, R, Python.
 - 📫 Please find me on :
     [LinkedIn] : https://www.linkedin.com/in/youcef-mokrane-893b40176/